icaroharry/AEDS/README.md

 ```

 >> ####2.2.13.setCurrentRow():
->> This method sets the current row.Example:
+>> This method sets the current row.
+Implementation:
 >>
 >